vikasgupta1812/epingpy/README.md

 - Fixed extended timeout function

 #### v0.05 - 2009/11/6
-- First an apology to the few people (if any) who downloaded the previous version and are using it.
-It seems I really misunderstood, misinterpreted, misread and a whole lot more 'misses' about threads in Python. v0.04 was still working, however not threaded.
 - Working (properly verified now!) threaded checking of websites so that the maximum amount of time on run takes is now no longer then the default timeout and some seconds for other tasks, instead of (default timeout + extended timeout) * amount of websites to be checked.
-- Extended timeout is now actually broken.
-Fixing it is scheduled for a next version, since I really wanted to have the threaded version out.

 #### v0.04 - 2009/10/21
 - Checking of HTTP header status is now threaded, so interval of ePing.py